tarantool/doc/doc/reference/configuration/cfg_replication.rst

     This parameter is different from
     :ref:`replication_timeout <cfg_replication-replication_timeout>`,
-    which is only used to automatically reconnect replication when it gets no heartbeats.
+    which a master uses to disconnect a replica when the master receives no acknowledgments of heartbeat messages.

     | Type: float
     | Default: 30